 When ducks leave the Lower Delta, hunters wishing for action must find numbers of duck to hunt elsewhere.
 One of those places is the Upper Delta.

 When it comes to hunting wood ducks in the wooded areas of the Delta, there are several factors that can make or break a hunt.
 Minto gives a few tips.

 “What I look for is a less-traveled creek that allows the ducks to build in numbers,” Minto explains.
 “With so many bass fishermen and hog hunters traveling the Delta in milder weather, finding a less pressured creek is a must.”

 Another thing Minto believes that may help is lower water in the Delta.

-“High water is your enemy when hunting ducks in the Delta,” he says.
+“High water is your enemy when duck hunting in the Mobile Delta,” he says.
 “When the water is high, it allows the ducks to spread out in the flooded timber, most of which is tough getting through.
 It’s always better when the water is lower, which concentrates the ducks.”

 Minto has learned a lot over the years when it comes to setting up for the wily wood ducks.
 Some of the simplest things make a world of difference.

 “Try and pick out a spot that gives you some blue sky above it…” – Lee Minto

 “I like to get set up on a bend of a creek,” Minto adds.
 “I also like to set up in the bottom of the ‘U’ of the bend.
 I don’t normally put out more than eight or nine decoys.
 I’ve killed plenty of woodies using mallard decoys, but I do think using wood duck decoys is a plus.
 In fact, I was convinced of this when my hunting partner, Mike John, brought along some wood duck decoys.
 When the woodies came into the spread, most of them went straight for the wood duck decoys and landed.”